-Changes to Food for Life Served Here standards always follow a public consultation, during which it is important that we hear your views.
-We publicise all Food for Life Served Here standards consultations widely, including in e-newsletter and on our website so do look out for them.
+Changes to the Food for Life Served Here standards always follow a public consultation, during which it is important that we hear your views.
+We publicise all Food for Life Served Here standards consultations widely, including in the Food for Life Served Here e-newsletter and on our website so do look out for them.

-Email catering@foodforlife.org.uk or call 0117 914 2406 to sign up to Food for Life Served Here e-newsletter.
+Email catering@foodforlife.org.uk or call 01173 145 180 to sign up to Food for Life Served Here e-newsletter.